Policies & Procedures

 Level I: If a problem is identified with student grades, professional ethics and/or professional competencies, the individual academic faculty will meet with the student.
 For field placement issues, the field instructor and field faculty liaison/advisor will meet with the student.

-Level III: If the problem with student grades, professional ethics, and professional competencies is still not resolved, the associate dean of field education and the Level II group participants (in cases related to field work) or the director of student services (in cases related to course work) will meet with the student.
-In case of field education practicum/placement review, improved performance must be met on the date specified in the Student Performance Improvement Plan (SPIP) or the student is subject to dismissal from the program.
-Please refer to the Field Education Manual (online) for further details on the Field Education student review process.
+Level III: If the problem with student grades, professional ethics, and professional competencies is still not resolved, the director of field education and the Level II group participants (in cases related to field work) or the assistant dean of student affairs (in cases related to course work) will meet with the student.
+In the case of a field education practicum/placement review, improved performance must be met on the date specified in the Student Performance Improvement Plan (SPIP) or the student is subject to dismissal from the program.
+Please refer to the for further details on the Field Education student review process.
 Conditionally admitted students who fail to meet the 3.0 GPA requirement by the end of the first semester, are subject to dismissal from the program.
 Students placed on academic probation who fail to meet the 3.0 GPA requirement by the end of the subsequent semester are subject to dismissal from the program.